ghinadya/rpc-tic-tac-toe/tic-tac-toe/README.md

 # tic-tac-toe
-This repository is created for SWE-545 Distrubuted System Programming course @Bogazici University
+This repository is created Distrubuted System Programming course